SashimiSaketoro/thrml-rs/crates/thrml-sphere/docs/BYTE_DIFFUSION_RESEARCH.md

 ```
 The energy gradient `∇E` serves as the **score function** in score-matching literature.

+**In plain terms:** Each step adds a little noise plus a tiny step down the energy gradient.
+This is exactly how continuous-time diffusion/denoising score models work.
+So if we learn an energy E(x) over byte representations, its gradient ∇E(x) gives us the score needed to run the reverse (denoising) process.

 ### Implication
 If we learn an energy function E over byte representations, we automatically get:
 1. A way to compress (diffuse forward = add noise)